liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Furthermore, you are also able to publish your workflow definition straight to Liferay Portal for quick and easy configuration.

-For a finale of our overview for using Kaleo Workflow for Java in Developer Studio, let's set up the DDL record within Liferay Portal and try out our new workflow!
+For a finale of our overview for using Kaleo Designer for Java in Developer Studio, let's set up the DDL record within Liferay Portal and try out our new workflow!